sameraslan/Wheeler-Graph-Contamination/README.md

 ## Credit

-The build code is built upon this amazing wheeler graph repo: [https://github.com/Kuanhao-Chao/Wheeler_Graph_Toolkit](https://github.com/Kuanhao-Chao/Wheeler_Graph_Toolkit)
+The build de bruijn graph code is built upon this amazing wheeler graph repo: [https://github.com/Kuanhao-Chao/Wheeler_Graph_Toolkit](https://github.com/Kuanhao-Chao/Wheeler_Graph_Toolkit)

 Check it out to learn more about recognizing and generating all sorts of wheeler graphs!